leonidgrishenkov/yandex-cloud-billing-analysis-bot/README.md

 For all required env variables see `.env.example`.

-# Deploy virtual machine on Yandex Cloud
+# Deploy virtual machine in Yandex Cloud

 The bot will run in docker container on virtual machine based on container optimazied image.